- Tullin ohjeet

 Goods item

-Under one goods item, declare the goods with the same commodity code, goods description, previous procedure, additional procedure and country of origin.
-If there are e.g. several commodity codes, declare them as separate goods items.
+Under one goods item, provide the goods with the same commodity code, goods description, previous procedure, additional procedure and country of origin.
+If there are e.g. several commodity codes, provide them as separate goods items.

 The goods item details include